imshahinul/pdfghost/README.md

 - **Encrypt/Decrypt PDFs**: Add password protection to PDFs and decrypt them with the correct password.
 - **Extract Text/Images**: Extract text or images from a PDF.
 - **Add Page Numbers**: Insert page numbers at the bottom or top of each page.
+- **Convert PDFs to HTML**: Convert PDFs into structured HTML files.

 ## Installation